-Emissions have been reported in accordance with the GreenhouseGas Protocol (“GHG Protocol”).
-Wolseley reports on its Scope 1, Scope 2 and selected Scope 3 emissions.
-Reported Scope 1 emissions include vehicle fuel emissions (from owned or leasedvehicles) and fuels used for operation including natural gas, LPG, diesel, petrol and oil.
+Scope 1 emissions include vehicle fuel emissions (from owned or leased vehicles) and fuels used for operation including natural gas, LPG, diesel, petrol and oil.
 Scope 2 emissions include purchased electricity and heat (i.e. district heating).
 Scope 3 emissions include the road-based transportation of goods by outsourced transport providers, road-based business travel in private vehicles and air and rail-based business travel.

-The improved emissions performance for the Group’s commercial fleet (2.5 per cent improvement) was driven by a number of initiatives including the implementation of route optimisation programmes, the fitting of tracking devices to trucks and running eco-driver training.
+The improved emissions performance for the Group was driven by a number of initiatives including the implementation of route optimisation programmes, the fitting of tracking devices to trucks and running eco-driver training.
 Company car fleets continue to be upgraded with more fuel-efficient vehicles.
 The USA has expanded its successful energy-efficient lighting programme into more new locations.
-The Canadian business unit has begun a programme to switch the entire estate to low-energy lighting.
+The Canadian business unit has switched all sites to low-energy lighting.
 Other initiatives include heating system upgrades and fuel-switching (i.e. oil to electric heating).

 Additionally, we reduced our suppliers’ emissions through “backhauling”.

 In the USA and UK business units, drivers collect products from supplier factories when driving back to their distribution centres (“DCs”), following branch deliveries.
-In 2012/13 the US business, through its carrier UPS, filled 41 per cent of its DC backhaul “empty miles”, compared to 39 per cent in 2011/12.
+In 2013/14 the US business, through its carrier UPS, filled 35 per cent of its DC backhaul “empty miles”.